IBM/WxPackageCompatibilityAnalyzer/README.md

 * **Source Package Name**: Select the package installed on the configured source runtime from the drop-down that needs to be analyzed.
 * **Asset Type**: Choose between Resources and ACLs using the radio button based on whether you want to analyze resources (like flow-services, java services, etc.) or ACLs dependencies.
 * **Configure Target Runtime** (Optional): Select this checkbox if you want to analyze resources or ACLs dependencies against a target runtime.
   * **Target Runtime URL**: Enter the URL of the target runtime.
-Example: http://localhost:5555/, if it's webMethods Edge Runtime.
-In case of webMethods.io Integration Cloud Runtime, refer to [WxPCACloudRuntimeClient](https://github.com/IBM/WxPCACloudRuntimeClient) to get the URL.
+Example: http://localhost:5555, if it's webMethods Edge Runtime.
+In case of webMethods.io Integration Cloud Runtime or accessing webMethods Edge Runtime through webMethods.io Integration Runtime, refer to [WxPCATargetRuntimeClient](https://github.com/IBM/WxPCATargetRuntimeClient) to get the URL.
   * **Username**: Enter the username for the source runtime.
-Example: Administrator, if it's webMethods Edhe Runtime.
+Example: Administrator, if it's webMethods Edge Runtime.
 In case of webMethods.io Integration Cloud Runtime, provide webMethods.io Integration tenant username.
   * **Password**: Enter the password for the source runtime.
 Example: manage.
 * **Analyze**: Click this button to analyze the dependencies.